sealcode/sealious-handbook/README.md

 **A**: There are several causes that may throw this error (**not** including typos):

 1. Did you remember to add your new field-type reference to `/lib/base-chips/_base-chips.js`?
-It should look like this:
     ```js
     // some requires
     require("./field_type.color.js");